Your first six weeks

 - Plan - success at uni is all about being organised and keeping on top of things but it doesn't come naturally to everyone.
 StudyWISE is a great online resource designed to help you manage your studies.

-- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units in Arts, Business and Economics and Human Sciences.
+- Check out if Peer Assisted Learning (PAL) or Peer Assisted Study Sessions (PASS) are available for your units.

 - Consider opportunities available during your degree - learning's important but it's also about the experiences you get at Macquarie.